 The European Language Grid will boost the Multilingual Digital Single Market towards a thriving European Language Technology community, creating new jobs, new markets and new opportunities.

 Through open calls, up to 20 pilot projects will be financially supported to demonstrate the usefulness of the European Language Grid as a platform and also as a European project and initiative.

 The project is rooted in the experience of a consortium with partners involved in all relevant initiatives.
-Based on these, 32 National Competence Centres and the European Language Technology Council will be set up for European coordination.
+Based on these, 32 National Competence Centres and the European Language Technology Council were set up for European coordination.

-The European Language Grid will foster Language Technologies for Europe built in Europe, tailored to our languages and cultures and to our societal and economical demands, benefitting the European citizen, society, innovation and industry.
+The European Language Grid fosters Language Technologies for Europe built in Europe, tailored to our languages and cultures and to our societal and economical demands, benefitting the European citizen, society, innovation and industry.

 Questions?
 Please get in touch!

 The history of the European Language Grid dates back to 2010 and the original META-NET cluster of projects (T4ME, CESAR, METANET4U, META-NORD).
 The first ideas and concepts in which we suggested the creation of, what we called in 2013 the “European Service Platform for Language Technologies”, were published in the META-NET Strategic Research Agenda for Multilingual Europe 2020.

 Already back then we suggested to make use of powerful multilingual, cross-lingual and monolingual technologies to support the emerging Multilingual Digital Single Market.
 Later on, projects such as CRACKER and the Cracking the Language Barrier federation of organisations and projects joined the Multilingual Europe initiative.